openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/hitachi-storage-volume-driver.rst

 #.
 For the ports at the storage, create host groups (iSCSI targets) whose
    names begin with HBSD- for the controller node and each compute node.
-   Then register a WWN (initiator IQN) for each of the Controller node and compute nodes.
+   Then register a WWN (initiator IQN) for each of the controller node and compute nodes.

 #.
 For VSP G1000/VSP/HUS VM, perform the following: